speakclouder/speakclouder.github.io/about.markdown

 permalink: /about/
 ---

-I gave the OpenAI API the lowdown on what SpeakCloud it intends to be, with the following parameters:
+I gave the OpenAI API the lowdown on what SpeakCloud intends to be, with the following parameters:

 ```
 array (